BND Hamburger Icon

 Impero Connect

-Impero Connect, formerly known as Netop, is a comprehensive and secure remote PC access solution available as a cloud or on-premises service.
+Formerly known as Netop, this comprehensive and secure remote PC access solution is available as a cloud or on-premises service.
 With classroom management, advanced logging, user-board permission and audit logs for oversight of remote activity, Impero offers a variety of features that make it easy for large businesses to confidently navigate their projects while remaining in compliance.
+Impero can support a variety of devices and manage large-scale businesses.
+The solution works with Windows, Mac, Linux, iOS, Android, and all major browsers; it also supports specialized machines like medical devices.
+The three cloud packages all have the same features; pricing depends on the number of devices you need access to.
+For example, access for 5-49 devices means you’ll pay between $33 and $27 per year per device (the price decreases the more devices you have).

 Remote Access Software Costs

-The average cost of remote access software can be difficult to determine since vendors often use different pricing structures.
+The average cost of remote access software can be challenging to determine since vendors often use different pricing structures.
 For example, some companies charge based on the number of individual user licenses, whereas others go by the number of devices accessed or concurrent sessions.
 Most plans are billed annually, often offering first-year discounts.
-Most remote access providers give seven- to 30-day free trials for your team to test out the software.
+Most remote access providers give seven- to 15-day free trials for your team to test out the software.

 For some insight into the going market rates, here are the pricing structures for some of our best picks.